A backdoor is a way around the normal authentication method. It works in a similar way a Trojan works. That is exactly what a Magento backdoor is.

 1. Comparing checksum

-In this technique, the website after the hack is compared with the backup of the website before the hack.
+In this technique, the website after the hack is compared with a good backup or a fresh installation of the core files.
 It detects the infected files on your hacked website.
 The checksum will help detect the malware and remove it from the website.

 2. Scanning for unknown files